aoyingxue/datawilltell/content/post/202312_what-makes-a-good-horror-movie/index.md

 date: 2023-11-17
 image: cover.png
 categories:
+  - Data Visualization
+  - Web Development
+  - Python
-    - Personal Projects
+  - Personal Project
 tags:
-    - Tableau
-    - Data Visualization
   - DataPlusMovies
   - IMDb
 weight: 2       # You can add weight to some posts to override the default sorting (date descending)
 ---